 Just like with us humans, the key reason behind obesity in our pets is simple – over-feeding and under-exercising.
 Don’t feel too guilty though – we can all be guilty of ‘loving’ our pets a bit too much when it comes to food and treats.
-So to get 2015 off to a good start, we’ve shared our top 10 tips for helping your pet lose weight, to live a happier and healthier life!
+So to get the new year off to a good start, we’ve shared our top 10 tips for helping your pet lose weight, to live a happier and healthier life!

 1. KNOW YOUR PET’S IDEAL WEIGHT

 The first step to getting your pet in tip top shape is knowing what your they currently weigh and what their ideal weight is, based on their breed and size.
 If you can’t get your dog or cat on the bathroom scales, ask your vet to weigh them – they can also advise on your pet’s ideal weight.

 2. SET GOALS

 Set your pet’s goal weight and work out (with the help of your vet) a safe timeline to reach this weight.
 It might be only a few weeks if your furry friend is just carrying a touch of extra Christmas Pudding, or it could be months if they have more weight to shed.
 From here you can calculate sensible weekly and monthly milestones.